albenft/olivia-dejonge/README.md

 $ python apps.py
 ```

-The program will request some informations regarding to the tweet you want to stream.
+The program will request some informations regarding to tweets you want to stream.

 # Files

 Olivia DeJonge will save the streaming results in `.csv` file, and these files will all be stored in `target/` folder.
-Table below explains all the attribute of the data stored.
+Table below explains all the attributes of the data stored.

 Column | Description
 -|-